lynnfaraday/aresmush.com/_root/tutorials/code/local-setup.md

 > <i class="fa fa-exclamation-triangle"></i> **Note:**   The game engine will work fine by itself, but the web portal is a pretty integral part of the game.
 You should really install both.

+> <i class="fa fa-exclamation-triangle"></i> **Note:**   In development mode, the web portal and game code must be in parallel directories.
+For example:  `/home/youruser/code/aresmush` and `/home/youruser/code/ares-webportal`.

 ## Setting up the Game

 Run the `bin/configure` script in the aresmush folder to set up the game's basic settings.
 Use 'localhost' for the host name.

-> <i class="fa fa-exclamation-triangle"></i> **Note:** This is a unix-style shell script, and will only work on Linux/MacOSX operating systems.
-On Windows, you can copy/paste the commands from the file to run them manually.
+> <i class="fa fa-exclamation-triangle"></i> **Note:** This and other scripts in the `bin` directory are  unix-style shell scripts, and will only work on Linux/MacOSX operating systems.
+On Windows, you can copy/paste the commands from the file one by one into a command prompt to run them manually.

 ## Setting up the Database